View Antoinette Mielnick's Obituary on RecordOnline.com and share memories

 The family would like to thank the Unit 6 Staff at Middletown Park Rehabilitation and Healthcare for all of the wonderful care they provided to Antoinette.

-To honor her life, a family gathering will be held from 2 to 6 p.m. on Sunday March 1st at the Greenwich location of Coxe & Graziano Funeral Home, 134 Hamilton Ave., Greenwich, 203-869-5968.
-A Mass of Christian Burial will take place at 10 a.m. at Corpus Christi Church, 136 S Regent St., Port Chester, NY 10573.
-For more information or to place an online condolence, www.coxeandgraziano.com
+To honor her life, a family gathering will be held from 2 to 6 p.m., Sunday March 1st at the Greenwich location of Coxe & Graziano Funeral Home, 134 Hamilton Ave., Greenwich, 203-869-5968.
+A Mass of Christian Burial will take place at 10:00 the following morning at Corpus Christi Church, 136 S Regent St., Port Chester, NY 10573.
+For information or to place an online condolence, www.coxeandgraziano.com

 Published in Times Herald-Record from Feb.
 28 to Feb.
 29, 2020